-I’ve finally finished watching all the old episodes of Noel’s House Party, the classic Saturday night entertainment show from my youth in the 90s, on Andy Pearman’s channel, using my own playlist I’ve put together.
+I’ve finally finished watching all the old episodes of Noel’s House Party, the classic Saturday night entertainment show from my youth in the 90s, thanks to the playlists of the complete series and rare studio footage on Andy Pearman’s channel.
 It’s been a wonderful and fascinating nostalgia trip since the beginning of the year, with the wide variety of celebrity guests, Gotcha pranks, audience surprises, gungings, games and so on.
 And some of it seems completely new to me after all this time.
 You just don’t get TV like that now.
-Ant & Dec (who did make guest appearances on the House Party) have taken the baton and run with it very successfully for Saturday Night Takeaway, but it’s never quite been the same, and even that show’s past its prime now really.
+Ant & Dec (who did make guest appearances on the House Party) have taken the baton and run with it very successfully for Saturday Night Takeaway, but it’s never been the same, and even that show’s past its prime now really.

 Binge watching the House Party like this has also clearly illustrated how the show evolved and eventually declined as it went on.
 Series 1-4 was by far the best era (and let’s not forget it was basically a continuation of Noel’s Saturday Roadshow, so they already knew what they were doing).
 Series 5 was also pretty good, even if a few cracks were starting to show by then.
 And with the benefit of hindsight, that’s where they should have stopped at the latest.